oerpub/oerpub.uidesigns.editor/designs/new-edit-icons.md

 - [ ] "Rename this module" inside the menu \(down arrow\)
 - [ ] "Edit authors, license, etc." inside the menu \(down arrow\)
 - [ ] "Delete this module" inside the menu \(down arrow\)
-- [ ] Hover over the right arrow says "Go edit this module"
+- [ ] Hover over the pencil says "Go edit this module"
-- [ ] Clicking on the right arrow opens the book in the TOC and opens the module in the editor, unfolding whatever divisions are necessary
+- [ ] Clicking on the pencil opens the book in the TOC and opens the module in the editor, unfolding whatever divisions are necessary
 - [ ] Clicking on the module title \(which looks like a link\) opens the module for editing as described above.